 The trend away from initial public offerings (IPOs) has accelerated since The Sarbanes-Oxley Act was passed in 2002.
 With these changes to U.S. Securities rules, some of the world’s largest companies by revenue have opted to stay private.
 Many of these companies have thousands of shareholders.

 Indeed, the list of the ten largest privately owned companies dwarfs almost all the publicly listed firms.
 Here we take a look at the top 10 largest private companies in America.

 Ranked: The Largest Privately Owned Companies in America

-Since private companies are not required to disclose their financials, it’s difficult to rank them based on market valuation.
-Forbes has ranked the largest private companies based on their revenues in the most recent fiscal year.
-Most companies in this list have no plans to go public in the near future.
+Since the largest private companies in the US are not required to disclose their financials, it isn’t easy to rank them based on market valuation.
+Forbes has ranked the largest private companies based on its revenues in the most recent fiscal year.
+Most companies in this list have no plans to go public shortly.
 These are the largest privately-held businesses in America.

 10- C&S Wholesale Grocers, Inc.